agraboso/redux-api-middleware/README.md

 It is possible to customize the output of `redux-api-middleware` by replacing one or more of the string constants (or symbols) in `[CALL_API].types` by a type descriptor.

 A *type descriptor* is a plain JavaScript object that will be used as a blueprint for the dispatched FSAs.
-As such, types descriptors must have a `type` property, intended to house the string constant or symbol specifying the `type` of the resulting FSAs.
+As such, type descriptors must have a `type` property, intended to house the string constant or symbol specifying the `type` of the resulting FSAs.

 They may also have `payload` and `meta` properties, which may be of any type.
 Functions passed as `payload` and `meta` properties of type descriptors will be evaluated at runtime.
 The signature of these functions should be different depending on whether the type descriptor refers to *request*, *success* or *failure* FSAs &mdash; keep reading.